 In 2015, the US government went after various companies that were making fraudulent claims about their products being able to treat grey hair successfully.
 Prior to that, in 2013, a nutritional supplement company called “Rise-N-Shine” promised a pill that would permanent cure grey hair.
 Wonder if that pill ever came into stores, and if so, how many gullible people purchased it?

 Proctor & Gamble’s ME+ Molecule Hair Dye

-Until a cure for grey hair does come out, people will have to accept their graying locks, or continue to use hair dyes.
+Until a cure for gray hair does come out, people will have to accept their graying locks, or continue to use hair dyes.
 In 2013, Proctor & Gamble came out with a supposed permanent hair dye based on a new proprietary ME+ molecule.
 The new molecule (chemical name 2-Methoxymethyl-p-Phenylenediamine) was apparently a result of 20 years of research.

 Stress and Plucking will not Cause Grey Hair

-Most of the articles I have read on this subject seem to indicate that for the vast majority of people, stress will not cause early premature graying of hair, while plucking hair will definitely not cause it to go grey.
+Most of the articles I have read on this subject seem to indicate that for the vast majority of people, stress will not cause early premature graying of hair.
+Plucking hair will definitely not cause it to go grey.
 Both of these myths are old wives’ tales.

 Grey Hair is not Always a Sign of Ageing

 Perhaps the two most famous examples here in the US are Anderson Cooper and Jay Leno, who both look very young for their age in that video despite graying in their 20s.
 Cooper started to go grey at just 20 and Leno at 29 according to his statement in that video.
-Neither seems to have any health issues despite now having been grey for decades.
-If anything, both seem to be aging at slower pace then the rest of us.
+Neither of them seem to have any health issues despite now having been grey for decades.
+If anything, both seem to be aging at slower pace then the average human.

-Grey Hair in Men versus in Women
+Hair Color in Men versus in Women

 Grey hair is a far greater concern for women than for men.
 For the former, it represents a sign of aging and an almost certain end to careers in acting and modeling unless the hair is dyed all the time.
-For the latter, this is not true, and some men are even purposely buying grey hair dye in order to look like George Clooney.
-Humans are nature’s strangest creation indeed.
+The women’s hair dye market is worth billion of dollars per year.